aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **Who is supporting/hosting/maintaining the dataset?**

-	The PDL Company Dataset is maintained by employees at People Data Labs.
+	The PDL Company Dataset is maintained by employees at People Data Labs in an Elasticsearch database.
-This data is

 3. **How can the owner/curator/manager of the dataset be contacted (e.g. email address)?**